 The taste of a goulash made this way is completely different from the beef stew thickened with flour or mashed potatoes that you’ll find in many recipes.

 A fundamental rule for cooking a good goulash is to use the same amount of beef and the same amount of onions.
-And it’s somewhat true that the larger amount of both ingredients you’re cooking, the better it will taste.
+And it’s somewhat true that the larger the amount of both ingredients you’re cooking, the better it will taste.

-Paprika will add a warm flavor to the goulash and quite the opposite of what you may think; the mixture of the beef, onions and paprika will not stay red-colored but turn into nice dark brown color and juicy texture.
+Paprika will add a warm flavor to the goulash and quite the opposite of what you may think; the mixture of the beef, onions and paprika will not stay red-colored but turn into a nice dark brown color and juicy texture.

 An excellent way to enhance the paprika flavor in the goulash is to add three or four halves of red bell peppers into the stew while cooking.
 When the peppers eventually soften, you’ll remove just the skin and let the rest dissolve into the goulash.